House sheathing is the panel layer that turns framing into a working shell.

 The dangerous shortcut is covering the wall because the old panel “looks fine enough.”
 Check the corners, wall movement, fastener hold, and water history before closing it up.

-What Changes the Cost
+What changes the cost

 House sheathing cost changes for reasons that are easy to miss at the lumberyard.
 Sheet price matters, but access, labor, exposure, repair work, fasteners, flashing, and finish materials can change the real bill.